-About Gen 2 VMs Gen 2 VMs are supported across all operating systems where Microsoft supports UEFI.

-The Streamed VM wizard setup does not support SCVMM Gen 2 VMs\templates.

-Linux streaming

-For Linux streaming, the following operating systems are supported:

-- Ubuntu 16.04, 18.04.5, 20.04

-- Red Hat Enterprise Linux 7.9, 8.3, 8.4

-- SUSE Linux Enterprise Server 12 SP5

-- SUSE Linux Enterprise Server 15 SP2, SP3

-When using these distributions for Linux streaming, consider that the provisioning installer requires that the Linux kernel package version is greater than or equal to version 4.4.0.53.
-The installer automatically provides the correct version during the installation process.
+- Gen 2 VMs: For Gen 2 VMs in a Citrix Virtual Apps and Desktops environment, the following operating systems are supported: - Windows 2016 - Windows 10 (with or without secure boot) - Windows Server 2016, Windows Server 2012 R2; Standard, Essential, and data center editions - Linux streaming: - For Linux streaming, the following operating systems are supported: Ubuntu desktop versions 16.04, 16.04.1 and 16.04.2 (with the 4.4.x kernel); Red Hat Enterprise Linux Server 7.2 and 7.3; CentOS 7.2 and 7.3; SUSE Linux Enterprise Server (SLES) 12.1 and 12.2. - When using these distributions for Linux streaming, consider that the provisioning installer requires that the Linux kernel package version is greater than or equal to version 4.4.0.53.
+The installer automatically provides the correct version during the installation process. - The default kernel used for Ubuntu 16.04.2 is version 4.8.

-Also:

-- The default kernel used for Ubuntu 16.04.2 is version 4.8.
 This kernel version is not currently supported. - If you are using Linux streaming functionality, no new installation packages are provided at this release.
 Use the Provisioning Services 7.15 Linux DEB/RPM package.
-For example, after downloading the Citrix Provisioning 1808 ISO, the target software for CentOS/Red Hat is pvs_RED_HAT_7.15_18089_x86_64.rpm.

-More dependencies

-.NET 4.7.1 (default)

-Microsoft licensing

-Consider the following when using Microsoft licensing keys with target devices:

-- Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2016, Windows Server 2012 R2, and Windows Server 2008R2 are deployed using either the Key Management Server (KMS) or with Microsoft Multiple Activation Key (MAK) volume licensing keys. - Windows Office 2010, Office 2013, and Office 2016 are deployed using KMS licensing.
+For example, after downloading the Citrix Provisioning 1808 ISO, the target software for CentOS/Red Hat is pvs_RED_HAT_7.15_18089_x86_64.rpm. - More dependencies: .NET 4.7.1 (default) - Microsoft licensing: Consider the following when using Microsoft licensing keys with target devices: - Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2016, Windows Server 2012 R2, and Windows Server 2008R2 are deployed using either the Key Management Server (KMS) or with Microsoft Multiple Activation Key (MAK) volume licensing keys. - Windows Office 2010, Office 2013, and Office 2016 are deployed using KMS licensing.
 Volume licensing is configured within the virtual disk image when the Imaging Wizard is run on the Master target device.
-Volume licensing is configured for the virtual disk file on the Microsoft Volume Licensing tab, which is available from the Console vDisk File Properties dialog.

-For MAK licensing to work, the Volume Activation Management Tool (VAMT) for that client OS must be installed on all login servers within a farm.
-In addition, both Private and Standard Image Modes support MAK and KMS.
+Volume licensing is configured for the virtual disk file on the Microsoft Volume Licensing tab, which is available from the Console vDisk File Properties dialog. - For MAK licensing to work, the Volume Activation Management Tool (VAMT) for that client OS must be installed on all login servers within a farm.
+In addition, both Private and Standard Image Modes support MAK and KMS. - File system type: NTFS.
+For Linux streaming, the following file system types are supported:

-File system type

-- NTFS - For Linux streaming, the following file system types are supported: EXT4, BTRFS, XFS.
+EXT4, BTRFS, XFS.